yehia67/documentation/iot/0.1/how-to-guides/set-up-ipv6-ble-host-example.md

 # Set up a sensor server

-**In this guide, we are going to set up a sensor server that accepts UDP packages on port 51037.**
+**By setting up a sensor as a server, you can allow other devices to request data from it over the internet.
+This is useful for applications that need to access this data and perform calculations on it.**

 :::info:
 Due to a bug in RIOT OS, only the nRF52832 is supported at the moment.
 An implementation for state-of-the-art hardware such as the nRF52840 is in progress.